 Autonomic Dysfunction: e.g., Temperature, Sweating, Blood Pressure Problems

 The amygdala and insula send direct signals to the autonomic nervous system, which co-ordinates many bodily responses including temperature and blood pressure.
 Therefore, abnormalities in autonomic function can be directly attributable to chronic stimulation by the amygdala.
 Anxiety is well known to cause sweating, and even temperature changes.

 Some patients may become “orthostatically intolerant”, e.g., they have low blood pressure when they stand up, as tested by the tilt table test.
 This may be because of excessive pooling of blood in the legs, as the autonomic nervous system constricts blood vessels in the body, except in the limbs, so that a person can run away from dangers.
 This may cause problems when standing up, like dizziness, as well as reduced blood flow to the head.

 Multiple Chemical Sensitivities

 The limbic system of the brain (which houses the amygdala and the hypothalamus) has been implicated in allergic responses and sensitivity responses.
 These systems become “over-cautious,” reacting to toxins and pathogens “just in case” they represent dangers.
-When the amygdala is on high alert, it is prone to learning new sensitivities and threats which ordinarily would not have been reacted to.
+When the amygdala and insula are on high alert, it is prone to learning new sensitivities and threats which ordinarily would not have been reacted to.

 When the body is in this sympathetic stress mode, non-essential systems are switched off, including aspects of the body’s detoxification and elimination processes, and healing and repair systems.
 Therefore, if this reaction is prolonged, there may be accumulation of toxins in the body.
 Many patients complain of “feeling toxic.”
 If the amygdala is retrained, the parasympathetic system can gradually detoxify the body in the correct way.